h2oai/wave/website/docs/tutorial-hello.md

 ### Grab a reference to a page

-A `site` represents a dictionary of all the pages on the Q server.
+A `site` represents a dictionary of all the pages on the Wave server.
 To get a reference to a page hosted at the route `/hello` (which translates to `http://localhost:55555/hello`), simply grab the value at key `/hello`.

 ```py
 page = site['/hello']